 As with all early summer apples, timing is everything - the fruit can go from under-ripe to over-ripe quite quickly.
 Fortunately it is a very good juicing apple, and this is an excellent way to deal with a surplus.

 Devonshire Quarrenden is in flowering group 2.
-Devonshire Quarrenden is self-sterile and needs to be pollinated by another tree of a different variety nearby.
+Devonshire Quarrenden is partially self-fertile, but fruiting will be improved if there is a compatible tree of a different variety nearby.

 Don't let the name mislead you into thinking it can only be grown in the south-west of the UK, because Devonshire Quarrenden can be grown successfully throughout the UK.
 Indeed it is a wise choice for anyone wanting an early summer apple in less than ideal conditions.